Frye Fire: Fire

 On June 7, 2017, lightning struck a portion of chaparral on Mount Graham in the Coronado National Forest and Graham County, Arizona, which had not burned since the Nuttall Complex Fire in 2004.
 By June 9, an area of 15–20 acre was on fire, and the flames were spreading in the direction of the Frye Mesa Reservoir.
-The United States Forest Service (USFS) closed trails near the fire and began fire suppression, complicated by difficult terrain.
+The United States Forest Service (USFS) closed trails near the fire and began fire suppression, which was complicated by difficult terrain.
 The burned area grew from 630 acre by June 13 to 6305 acre by June 18.
 The USFS closed all campgrounds and trails in the Pinaleño Mountains within the Coronado National Forest on June 19.

 Beginning on June 18, an enlarged force of over 300 firefighters focused on preventing the Frye Fire from reaching the Mount Graham International Observatory (MGIO).
 Over the next day the fire spread towards but did not reach the MGIO; Pavel Gabor, Vice Director of the Vatican Advanced Technology Telescope (VATT), stated that fires had reached to within 30 ft of the VATT.
 On June 24, the Frye Fire was pushed back from the MGIO and was estimated to be 29 percent contained, but the burned area had grown to 35,569 acre.

 On June 23, Doug Ducey, Governor of Arizona, declared a state of emergency in Graham County, securing additional state and federal aid for containing the Frye Fire.
 Firefighters made progress on containing the spread of the Frye Fire on June 25 and June 26, which allowed Gabor to inspect the VATT on June 27 and report that the facility had sustained no heat or smoke damage.
 From June 27 to July 12 the Frye Fire grew from 38,395 acre to 48,443 acre.
 The fire was 88 percent contained by July 12.
 Recreational areas within the Coronado National Forest began reopening on July 13.
 By July 17 the fire had not grown any further and firefighters were demobilized to contain other wildfires.

 Strep throat outbreak

-On June 17, the USFS announced that an outbreak of streptococcal pharyngitis (strep throat) had begun amongst the firefighters assigned to contain the Frye Fire.
+On June 17, the USFS announced that an outbreak of streptococcal pharyngitis (strep throat) had begun among the firefighters assigned to contain the Frye Fire.
 Tucson-based ABC affiliate KGUN-TV reported on June 18 that 21 firefighters had been quarantined; other local news organizations quoted a USFS spokesman who reported a total of 45 cases.
 According to a report published by the Wildfire Lessons Learned Center (WLLC), a federally-funded research database, quarantine of personnel showing strep throat symptoms, regular testing for strep throat, and regular disinfection of equipment began on June 16.
 No new cases were detected after June 16; 300 people were exposed to strep throat, of which 63 individuals were quarantined.
 During the 2020 Western United States wildfire season and the concurrent COVID-19 pandemic, the WLLC and some news publications highlighted the Frye Fire strep throat outbreak as an example of how to effectively contain outbreaks of infectious diseases in firefighting camps.